 The Studio Theatre is a 214-seat three quarter thrust/modified proscenium designed by Theatre Arts faculty member Randy Ward.
-It features state-of-the-art lighting, sound, and video systems, with a trap below and flexible actor access surrounding the stage area.
+It features outstanding lighting, sound, and video systems, with a trap below and flexible actor access surrounding the stage area.
 A dismountable second level gallery is a readily available addition to the performance space.
 Its location directly in front of the Scene Shop makes set construction and loading remarkably convenient.

 The Haymarket Theatre in Squires Student Center is a 485-seat George Izenour designed traditional proscenium with continental seating and a 34-foot wide proscenium, lending to more traditional theatre works.
 It is fully equipped with sound, lighting, and fly systems.

 Theatre 101 is a state-of-the art teaching theatre space and classroom facility that opened in Fall 2009.
 It is a 42 x 42 square foot open space with a lighting grid at 18 feet above stage level.
 Audience risers and portable seating allow flexible staging configurations; a box office and dressing room add further support.
 This venue is used primarily for workshop productions directed by students and faculty and for occasional guest productions.
 The new facility has strong technical capability and a lobby front offering a public face to the campus and the town of Blacksburg.

 Production Support Facilities